 Building a Daily Practice

 Most relationship damage is not caused by big fights.
 It is caused by tiny accumulations of unsaid stress, unmet bids for connection, and missed repair opportunities.
-A daily practice creates many small chances to course-correct.
+A single big fight is repairable.
+A thousand small unanswered moments is what corrodes a relationship over time.
+A daily practice creates many small chances to course-correct before damage compounds.

 How ooddle Helps

 ooddle's Mind pillar offers short co-regulation practices couples can do together, like paired breathing or evening reflection prompts.
-The Recovery pillar protects sleep, which is the silent fuel of every relationship.
+The Recovery pillar protects sleep, which is the silent fuel of every relationship; tired partners fight more.
 The Movement pillar suggests shared walks rather than isolated workouts when stress is high.
+The Metabolic pillar protects shared meals, which are one of the strongest connection rituals in any relationship.
 We do not pretend to be a therapist.
-We do help you build the daily habits that make therapy more effective if you need it.
+We do help you build the daily habits that make therapy more effective if you need it, and that often prevent the need in the first place.
 Explorer is free, Core is twenty-nine dollars a month, and Pass at seventy-nine dollars a month is coming soon.